Once Upon a Time in Mexico

 Rodriguez indulges in an overabundance of plot, with characters double-crossing each other in what seems like every scene.
 He brings in Eva Mendes as a questionable cop and Mickey Rourke, looking like a failed wax sculpture of himself, as Dafoe’s conflicted American goon.
 We get flashbacks reuniting Banderas with Salma Hayek, who shows a previously unacknowledged flair with throwing knives; the pair undergo a setpiece worthy of vintage Spielberg, in which they’re chained together by the wrists and have to negotiate a five-story building down to the street to escape assassins.
 Ex-con Danny Trejo, he of the asphalt face, is back in Rodriguez World as a grim killer who gets that “El” line.

 Once Upon a Time in Mexico couldn’t be more lightweight, but heaviness was never the point or the promise of these movies.
 For a grand total of $37,007,000 — about a quarter of what it costs to make one typical Hollywood action film that isn’t a quarter as fun as this one — Rodriguez has made an entire trilogy of inventive, restlessly entertaining action flicks.
 (He must also be the first director to release two trilogy-enders that opened at #1 at the box-office in the same summer — Spy Kids 3D being the other.)
 This happily productive filmmaker works out of his own private digital Xanadu, and does as much of it himself as he can get away with — editing, cinematography, music, and probably waxing Salma Hayek’s post-Frida eyebrows, too.
-Rodriguez has yet to make anything remotely artistic, but he also has yet to make anything remotely boring.Explore posts in the same categories: action/adventure, comedy, sequel
+Rodriguez has yet to make anything remotely artistic, but he also has yet to make anything remotely boring.action/adventure, comedy, sequel